AANS’ Role in Joint Providership

 - Review and approval of the learning objectives; the activity agenda to include calculation and granting of CME credits; the evaluation form; the attendance verification form; the activity budget; and the final program

-- Cross-referencing the speaker and educational content planners' names with the names on the disclosure list in the final program and ensuring a properly completed Resolution of Conflict of Interest form is on file for all of those with a disclosure
+- Cross-referencing the speaker and educational content planners' names with the names on the disclosure list in the final program and ensuring a properly completed Mitigation of Conflict of Interest form is on file for all of those with disclosed relationships

 - For those receiving educational grants, cross-referencing the Letters of Agreement with what is listed in the final program and ensuring the amounts on the Letters of Agreement match with the final budget amount for grants/sponsorship